-We study a weakening of the notion of logical relations, called prelogical relations, that has many of the features that make logical relations so useful as well as further algebraic properties including composability.
+We study a weakening of the notion of logical relations, called pre-logical relations, that has many of the features that make logical relations so useful as well as further algebraic properties including composability.
 The basic idea is simply to require the reverse implication in the definition of logical relations to hold only for pairs of functions that are expressible by the same lambda term.
-Prelogical relations are the minimal weakening of logical relations that gives composability for extensional structures and simultaneously the most liberal definition that gives the Basic Lemma.
-Prelogical predicates (i.e., unary prelogical relations) coincide with sets that are invariant under Kripke logical relations with varying arity as introduced by Jung and Tiuryn, and prelogical relations are the closure under projection and intersection of logical relations.
-These conceptually independent characterizations of prelogical relations suggest that the concept is rather intrinsic and robust.
-The use of prelogical relations gives an improved version of Mitchell's representation independence theorem which characterizes observational equivalence for all signatures rather than just for first-order signatures.
-Prelogical relations can be used in place of logical relations to give an account of data refinement where the fact that prelogical relations compose explains why stepwise refinement is sound.
+Pre-logical relations are the minimal weakening of logical relations that gives composability for extensional structures and simultaneously the most liberal definition that gives the Basic Lemma.
+The use of pre-logical relations in place of logical relations gives an improved version of Mitchell’s representation independence theorem which characterizes observational equivalence for all signatures rather than just for first-order signatures.
+Pre-logical relations can be used in place of logical relations to give an account of data refi-nement where the fact that pre-logical relations compose explains why stepwise refinement is sound.

 |Subtitle of host publication||13th International Workshop, CSL’99 8th Annual Conference of the EACSL Madrid, Spain, September 20–25, 1999 Proceedings|

 |Publication status||Published - 1999|

 |Name||Lecture Notes in Computer Science|

 |Publisher||Springer Berlin / Heidelberg|